-- (a) The value of the consideration to be received by Company shareholders relative to the book value and earnings per share of North Point Common Stock; - (b) Certain information concerning the financial condition, results of operations and business prospects of United; - (c) The financial terms of recent business combinations in the financial services industry and a comparison of the multiples of selected combinations with the terms of the proposed transaction with United: - (d) The alternatives to the merger, including remaining an independent institution; - (e) The competitive and regulatory environment for financial institutions generally; and - (f) The fact that the merger will enable North Point shareholders to exchange their shares of Company Common Stock, in a tax-free transaction, for shares of common stock of a larger company, the stock of which is more widely held and more liquid than that of the North Point.
+- The value of the consideration to be received by North Point shareholders relative to the book value and earnings per share of North Point common stock; - Certain information concerning the financial condition, results of (b) operations, and business prospects of United; - (c) The financial terms of recent business combinations in the financial services industry and a comparison of the multiples of selected combinations with the terms of the proposed transaction with United; - (d) The alternatives to the merger, including remaining an independent institution; - (e) competitive and regulatory environment for financial institutions generally; and - The fact that the merger will enable North Point shareholders to (f) exchange their shares of North Point common stock, in a tax-free transaction. for shares of common stock of a larger company, the transaction, for shares of common stock of a larger company, the stock of which is more widely held and more liquid than that of the North Point.